wejgaard/HolonEForth/README.md

 - No chapter text in eforth.fs.
 - Only one Section - eForth creates sections in the code with comment lines
-- Chapterfiles collect the code units in the chapter.
+- Chapter files collect the code units of the chapter.
-- Here the units are the eforth files with the kernel and high level words.
+- Here the units are the eforth files with the kernel and high-level words.
-- The chapterfile combines both.
+- The chapter file combines both.

 ![EForth-Chapter](./Reference/efBilder/EForth-Chapter.png)

 ###  Unit "High Level Definitions"

 - A unit can contain as much code as you want, there is no defined limit.
-- Usually a Holon unit contains one source-code definition.
+- Usually, a Holon unit contains one source-code definition.
 - The definitions are separated in holon-eforth.fs

 ![EForth-Unit](./Reference/efBilder/EForth-Unit.png)